rzach/olpsurveys/HOWTO.md

   ggtitle("Textbook Use Patterns")
 ```

-- Plot a bar chart for a scaled question, but without centering the bars.
+To plot a bar chart for a scaled question, but without centering the bars, use `centered=FALSE`:
 ```
-# analyze a single question, say Q5
 lQ5byText <- likert(items=survey[,26,drop=FALSE],
                    grouping=survey$Text)
 plot(lQ5byText,